coupergateway/couper-examples/oauth2-client-credentials/README.md

-# Adding Access Tokens using the OAuth2 Client Credentials Flow
+# OAuth2 Client Credentials Flow

 In this example we learn how to configure Couper to automatically request an access token for a third-party API using the OAuth2 client credentials grant.